 .
 Applications that do not contain all of the required information may not be considered.
 Once an application is submitted, no additions or corrections to the application will be allowed.

-The Foundation does not provide workshops on grant writing but other resources are available to provide information on writing grant proposals.
-The following links may be a useful resource for those with questions regarding the grant writing process:
+The Foundation does not provide workshops on grant writing but other resources may be available online to provide information on writing grant proposals.
+Also, below are a few quick tips for reference:

 1. Write your proposal in easy to understand terms.
 Avoid jargon, abbreviations, and acronyms.
 Ask someone who is not familiar with the project to read and critique your application.
 Are they able to understand and clearly explain what your project is, the cost, and the results you hope to achieve?